Meet Our Growers

 Slabtown Petal Pickers

 After four decades in horticulture and dairy farming, Stacey Harrell “retired” in 2019 to create beautiful gardens on former horse pastures.
-Not surprisingly, she got hooked on cut flowers and her retirement project blossomed into a two acre sustainable flower farm located in Elmer NJ along Slabtown Road.
+Not surprisingly, she got hooked on cut flowers and her retirement project blossomed into a now three acre sustainable flower farm located in Elmer NJ along Slabtown Road.
 Stacey loves to grow bold colors and anything with unusual shapes and textures, including lots of herbs.
+Stacey's husband, Clint, also played an integral part in helping PFG grow, working both as a delivery driver and a cooler fabricator.